trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

    Taqueria is able to generate Typescript classes for any frontend application.
 It takes the definition of your smart contract and generates the contract entrypoint functions, type definitions, etc ...

-   To get typescript classes from taqueria plugin, on your project root folder run :
+   To get typescript classes from taqueria plugin, on your project root folder run:

    ```bash
    taq install @taqueria/plugin-contract-types